-If your heart is telling you to book an Africa safari trip to some savanna plains paradise while your brain is telling you not to leave the house, you’re not alone.
+If your heart is telling you to book an Africa safari trip to some savanna plains paradise while your brain is telling you not to leave the house or your country, you’re not alone.
 This travel tug-‘o’-war is nagging at many of us, especially when scrolling through our own social media feeds presents us with throwback photos from past safari trips.
-While all leisure travel is subject to frequently changing governmental restrictions (travelers should check federal, state and local advisories before scheduling trips), here are some pointers on how to take those first tentative steps out the door once your community dubs it safe to do so.
+While all leisure travel is subject to frequently changing governmental restrictions (travelers should check federal, state, and local advisories before scheduling trips), here are some pointers on how to take those first tentative steps out the door once your community dubs it safe to do so.

 Get on the open road safari

-Pumping gas requires minimal interaction and only a pair of disposable gloves, and between the drive through at fast food restaurants and takeout options at roadside diners and mom ‘n’ pop eateries, dining options are plentiful.
+Pumping gas requires minimal interaction and only a pair of disposable gloves.
+Between the drive-through at fast-food restaurants and takeout options at roadside diners and mom ‘n’ pop eateries, dining options are plentiful.

-Meanwhile, most motels and hotels lining interstates and major highways are accepting reservations, vacation rentals offer virtually zero (if any) person-to-person contact and RV vacations promise no contact at all.
+Meanwhile, most motels and hotels lining interstates and major highways accept reservations, vacation rentals offer virtually zero (if any) person-to-person contact, and RV vacations promise no contact at all.

 On a road safari trip, you are literally in the driver’s seat, which means the decision of how far from home you wish to stray is completely yours.
 Best of all?
 Traffic in and out of your home city is likely to be minimal—for now.